 Edmonds Driftwood Players Rehearsal Annex located at 200 Dayton Street, Edmonds OR Wade James Theatre located at 950 Main Street, Edmonds

-March 17 – April 9, 2023 for a total of 15 performances (Thursdays, Fridays and Saturdays curtain is at 8:00pm, Sunday curtain is at 2:00pm; call times will be no more than 1.5 hours prior to curtain)
+June 29-July 2, 2023 for a total of 5 performances (Thursday, Friday, Saturday at 8pm; Saturday, Sunday at 2pm).
+Call times will be no more than 1.5 hours prior to curtain)

 This production plays at The Wade James Theatre, home of Edmonds Driftwood Players, located at 950 Main Street, Edmonds (Free lot & street parking)